IvanKoskov/Orden/README.md

 also you can just dowload zip of the project and explore

 `https://github.com/IvanKoskov/Orden/archive/refs/heads/main.zip`
+> [!TIP]

-or as an easy way use use our script as you cloned the repo
+> or as an easy way use use our script as you cloned the repo
+>

-Run the following in the folder of project (Orden):
+> Run the following in the folder of project (Orden):
+>

-1. `chmod +x proj_build.sh`
+> 1. `chmod +x proj_build.sh`
-2. `./proj_build.sh`
+> 2. `./proj_build.sh`
-3. After this wait as it will compile and setup everything!
+> 3. After this wait as it will compile and setup everything!
-4. If you are promted for the root password or other passwords just type them in (can be different on different systems).
+> 4. If you are promted for the root password or other passwords just type them in (can be different on different systems).